cmustudent/Tell-Stories-with-Data/DataViz3.md

 ## Prgress of Design Change
 * First, the major change the the DataViz was combinidng four graphes into one.
 I decided to eliminate the one on the right top because it carries the same information, so I elminated redundancies to achieve minimal look.
 With these changes, the graph looks cleaner and simple.
 The complicated data became more visually appealing data. <br>
 * Second, in order to fit the story of the article, I changed the title and subtitle of the graph.<br>
-* Thrid, I refere the "Timeline Chart in Tableau" [source](https://www.absentdata.com/tableau/timeline-chart-in-tableau/) to create the timeline with the Tableau system.
+* Thrid, I refere the [Timeline Chart in Tableau](https://www.absentdata.com/tableau/timeline-chart-in-tableau/) to create the timeline with the Tableau system.

 ## Final Work